sstucki/f-omega-int-agda/README.md

  * weak normalization of types (and kinds) via hereditary substitution,
  * subject reduction for types (w.r.t. full β-reduction),
- * type safety (progress & preservation) w.r.t. to the CBV semantics.
+ * type safety (progress & preservation) w.r.t. to the CBV semantics,
+ * undecidability of subtyping.

 The metatheory of Fω with interval kinds is described in detail in my PhD thesis [Higher-Order Subtyping with Type Intervals](http://dx.doi.org/10.5075/epfl-thesis-8014).